shreyayyyansh/predefinedHardwareFanOut/README.md

 	•	Mode switching performed through a special gesture (Holding hand steady for 4 seconds).
 	•	LED or RGB indicators show:
 	•	Active Mode

+2. Proteus-Based Smart Home Automation Simulation
+This project simulates a basic smart home automation system using Proteus and a microcontroller (Arduino/PIC).
+The system automatically controls household appliances—such as lights, fans, and motors—based on real-time sensor inputs.
+The goal is to demonstrate automation logic, proper circuit design, and sensor-driven decision-making in a virtual environment.

+The simulation integrates essential components like LDR and temperature sensors, relays, and electrical loads, providing a complete demonstration of automated home control within Proteus.

+Project Overview:
+The smart home system monitors environmental conditions using sensors and activates appliances accordingly.
+An LDR controls lighting based on ambient brightness, while a temperature sensor regulates a fan or heater.
+The circuit is designed with correct wiring, relay interfacing, and microcontroller logic to mimic a realistic home automation setup.

+Key Features:
+a.
+Circuit Design & Layout:
+	•	Arduino/PIC microcontroller
+	•	Relays for load switching
+	•	LDR and temperature sensor
+	•	Household loads including bulb, motor, and fan
+	•	Neat and accurate wiring with proper component placement for easy debugging and simulation.

+b.
+Sensor Integration
+	•	LDR-based light automation: Automatically turns lights ON/OFF depending on ambient light intensity.
+	•	Temperature sensor integration: Controls fan or heater based on user-defined threshold temperatures.

+c.
+Automation Logic
+	•	Embedded control code monitors sensor readings and activates loads automatically.
+	•	Threshold-based decision-making implements realistic home automation behaviour.
+	•	Includes optional manual control inputs such as switches or keypad buttons for overriding automatic behaviour.